 Acoustic Neuroma Surgery/Treatment

 An Acoustic neuroma (also known as Vestibular Schwannoma, Cerebellopontine Angle Tumour) is a tumour that slowly grows within the nerve connecting the ear to the brain.
-The nerve connecting the ear to the brain is known as VESTIBUL COCHLEAR NERVE.
+The nerve connecting the ear to the brain is VESTIBULE COCHLEAR NERVE.
 It is located behind the ear and below the brain.
-Acoustic neuroma is benign (non-cancerous) and hence other parts of the body do not get affected by this tumour, however, it can considerably affect nerves if not controlled within time.
+Acoustic neuroma is benign (non-cancerous).
+Hence, other parts of the body do not get affected by this tumour; however, it can considerably affect nerves if not controlled within time.

 What is Acoustic Neuroma?